Nice to meet you.

 What I like about Azure Application Gateway:

-- Azure Application Gateway's flexibility in load balancing, especially with URL path, HTTP headers, and cookies, provided greater control over traffic distribution.
-This was particularly beneficial for balancing traffic across multiple web applications with different needs.
+• One feature that I see getting a lot of praise is Azure Application Gateway’s flexibility in load balancing, particularly with URL path, HTTP headers, and cookies, which offers greater control over traffic distribution across multiple web applications.

 What G2 users about Azure Application Gateway: